Saturday, January 7, 2012

 ■Include your children in prayer and Bible reading.
 This brings everyone together.

 ■Be searching, reflective, and repentant.
-Ask God what areas of your heart and life that need to be dealt with.This leaves room in your heart for MORE OF GOD.
+Ask God what areas of your heart and life need to be dealt with.
+This leaves room in your heart for MORE OF GOD.

-~Jenny williams
+~Jenny Williams

-0 comments:
+No comments:

 Post a Comment